+1 (650) 525-9200

 The number of times you will allow a user to enter a valid entry before being directed to the ERR path that you’ve created in your flow.
 The number set in max retries drives the number of ‘passes’ that must be assigned audio (see below).

-This audio will play if a user enters the maximum number of invalid entries.
+• Invalid Entry: this audio will play if a user enters an invalid key.• Max Retry: this audio will play if a user enters the maximum number of invalid entries.